hackware1993/Flutter_ConstraintLayout/README.md

 4. automatically convert design drafts into code
 5. more…

-Subscribe to my wechat official account to get the latest news of ConstraintLayout.
+Subscribe to my WeChat official account to get the latest news of ConstraintLayout.
 Follow-up will also share some high-quality, unique, and thoughtful Flutter technical articles.
 ![official_account.webp](https://github.com/hackware1993/flutter-constraintlayout/blob/master/official_account.webp?raw=true)